direct to content

 History

-The submarine O 20 was completed in 1936 at the Fijenoord shipwright in Rotterdam and commissioned by the Royal Netherlands Navy the same year.
+The submarine Hr.
+Ms. O 20 was completed in 1936 at the Fijenoord shipyard in Rotterdam and commissioned by the Royal Netherlands Navy the same year.
 As World War II was approaching, the ship sailed through the Panama Canal and reached the Dutch East Indies.
-Two years later, in December 1941, Japan had invaded the colony, and O 20 had been stationed at Singapore Submarine Base and was under command of the British Eastern Fleet.
+Two years later, in December 1941, Japan had invaded the colony and the O 20 had been stationed at the Singapore Submarine Base where it fell under the command of the British Eastern Fleet.

-On the 19th of that month, O 20 was under orders to patrol the South China Sea, when it sighted two Japanese transports joined by destroyers Ayanami, Uranamiand Yugiri.
+On the 19th of that month, the O 20 was under orders to patrol the South China Sea, when it sighted two Japanese transports joined by the destroyers Ayanami, Uranami and Yugiri.

-After several hours of spying, O 20 was spotted by enemy planes which dropped two bombs on the submarine and alerted the destroyers to her presence.
+After several hours of observing, the O 20 was spotted by enemy planes which dropped two bombs on the submarine and alerted the destroyers to her presence.
 Several depth charges were dropped, causing minor damage to the Dutch vessel.
-In an attempt to escape, several air tanks were blown, and damage to the O 20 began to accumulate.
-In the evening, commander Snippe found his submarine no longer able to conceal her position, and saw one of the Japanese destroyers closing in.

-After a short exchange of fire the submarine had been heavily damaged and the commander decided there was no hope for escape.
-The vessel was scuttled and descended under the water, as the crew floated above.
+After this, they were detected by the Japanese and one of the destroyers closed in.
+Following a short exchange of fire the submarine had been heavily damaged and the commander decided there was no hope for escape.
+The vessel was scuttled and the crew ended up in the water.
 Throughout the night, Uranami dropped depth charges in order to keep sharks away, and was able to rescue 32 survivors the following morning.
 Seven men, including the commander, were never found.
+It is possible that the six crew men were stuck in the engine room when the submarine went down.

 Description